To visit another section please click on one of the headings below.

 DR DAVID BULL (Z80-87)

 – qualified as a doctor, before transitioning into broadcasting by joining the BBC.
 Became the first person to broadcast to Children about their health issues on Newsround.
 Has also presented a number of high-profile TV shows and written two health books.
 In 2000, he co founded the creative communication agency Incredibull Ideas and is currently Chairman.
 In December 2006, he was selected as the Conservative Parliamentary Candidate for Brighton Pavilion but stood down before the election.
-Is now also doing TV work in US as well as The Wright Stuff in the UK.
+In May 2019 he was elected an MEP for the Brexit Party.

 ISABELLA EASTON (P85-88) – is making quite a name for herself in the world of fine art.
 She trained at Winchester School of Art & the Royal Academy.
 She has had her work accepted for the Royal Academy Summer Show for 12 of the past 13 years and was a finalist in the Celeste Prize for 2010.
 Her work has also been seen internationally - in New York, Berlin & with the British Council in New Delhi.